jyotiswaroop20/shandilya-portfolio-website/README.md

 ---

 ## ✨ Fun Fact
-*"I started my career as an Estate Manager, but Linux sparked my passion and transformed me into a Server Administrator & Cybersecurity Enthusiast 🚀."*
+*"I started my career as an Estate Manager, but Linux sparked my passion and transformed me into a Server Administrator 🚀."*